Rob Bonta: Legal career

+San Francisco City Attorney's office

 From 2003 to 2012, Bonta was a Deputy City Attorney of San Francisco under Dennis Herrera.
 During his tenure, Bonta represented the City of San Francisco in a lawsuit filed by Kelly Medora, a pre-school teacher who accused a San Francisco Police Department officer of using excessive force during a jaywalking arrest.
+The officer, Christopher Damonte, broke the woman’s arm.
+Damonte was later fired for a separate incident.

 Bonta, as the assigned attorney by the City Attorney's Office, argued for the city that Medora and her friends put themselves and others in danger by walking on the street and were warned to leave by Damonte and another officer.
 The city eventually settled the lawsuit for $235,000 in May 2008.

 In 2009, Bonta argued on behalf of San Francisco, defending its strip search policy in jails by asserting that concerns about smuggling of drugs and weapons at a main city jail presented reasonable basis for strip searches.
 The United States Court of Appeals for the Ninth Circuit ruled 6–5 in favor of the strip search policy in February 2010.

-Politics

 Alameda City Council

 Bonta was elected to Alameda City Council in November 2010.
 He was sworn in on December 21, 2010, and appointed vice mayor the same day.
 Within a year, he declared his intent to run for state assembly.
 In 2012, some Alameda residents started a recall campaign against him but the effort never qualified for the ballot, with Bonta winning election to the state assembly in November 2012.
 The final city council meeting during which he was a member of the city council was on November 20, 2012.

 California State Assembly

+Bonta was elected to represent the 18th district in the California State Assembly in the 2012 election.
+He was reelected in the 2014, 2016, 2018, and 2020 elections.
+In February 2021, CalMatters reported that Bonta had regularly solicited donations, also known as "behested payments", from companies with business before California's legislature for his wife's nonprofit organization.

+Tenure

+Healthcare and housing policy

 As a member of the state assembly, Bonta authored major changes to California's penal code, as well as immigration, health care, and housing law.
+Bonta authored legislation in 2016 to outlaw balance billing by hospitals in order to help consumers avoid surprise medical bills.
+Brown signed the bill into law September 2016.